dominicarrojado/dominicarrojado.github.io/posts/how-to-setup-local-development-for-mjml-framework.md

 ## Local development scripts

-If you're coding in a smaller-sized screen or prefer to have a wider screen for your code or maybe just an `Alt` + `Tab` kind of developer, then let's continue for the additional setup.
+If you're coding in a smaller-sized screen or prefer to have a wider screen for your code or maybe just an `Alt` + `Tab` kind of developer, then let's continue with the additional setup.

 Install the [Live Server](https://github.com/tapio/live-server) and [Concurrently](https://github.com/open-cli-tools/concurrently) using the command below.
 Live Server will create a server locally, it will help us serve the generated `index.html` by MJML so you can preview it in a browser.
 Concurrently will let us run multiple scripts with one script so you don't have to open multiple terminal windows to achieve the same thing.